 - Select the best potential cause that contributes to the problem.

 - Find the root cause using the 5-Why approach.
-The real root cause will be the gap in system, procedure and work instruction.
+The real root cause will be the gap in the system, procedure and work instruction.

 - Identify the root cause of both the Occurrence and Outflow.